cobinrox/chatgptnode/README.md

 ## Prerequirements
 1. To run this program you will need Node.JS installed on your machine
-2. You will need an OpenAI API key
+2. IMPORTANT!
+You will need an OpenAI API key
+3. You will need internet access to the ChatGPT server

 ## To Download
 `git clone git@github.com:cobinrox/chatgptnode.git`